Robert B. Fiske: Private practice

-Fiske is a senior law partner at Davis Polk, where he has represented many high-profile clients.
+Fiske is a senior law partner at Davis Polk in New York City, where he has represented many high-profile clients.
 He defended the National Football League in an antitrust suit brought by the United States Football League.
 He represented Clark Clifford and Robert A. Altman, who were top executives of First American bank until they stepped down facing investigations by regulators and prosecutors regarding their roles in the BCCI scandal.

 He headed the legal team defending Exxon in New York and New Jersey investigations of the oil spill that dumped 567,000 gallons of oil into Arthur Kill, New Jersey.
 The deal reached with the state of New Jersey allowed Exxon to plead guilty to a one-count federal misdemeanor and pay a fine over $10 million.
 Additionally, New York and New Jersey state prosecutors were prevented from seeking indictments and no action was to be taken against the four Exxon officers under investigation.
 He defended A. Alfred Taubman of Sotheby's, who was charged with conspiring to violate antitrust laws by engaging in price-fixing with rival Christie's.
 He also defended Sanjay Kumar of Computer Associates International, Inc. who was charged with securities fraud and obstruction of justice.

 Education and honors

 Fiske is a past president of the American College of Trial Lawyers and the Federal Bar Council.
 He is a recipient of the Association Medal from the New York City Bar Association.

-An alumnus of the Pomfret School he has a BA from Yale University (1952), and a JD from the University of Michigan (1955), where he was associate editor of the law review.
+An alumnus of the Pomfret School, he has a BA from Yale University (1952), and a JD from the University of Michigan (1955), where he was associate editor of the law review.

 Personal life

-Fiske is the uncle of Gap brand CEO Neil Fiske.
+Fiske is the uncle of Gap Inc. CEO Neil Fiske.